eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dcp.profiles.md

 ### Homogeneity requirement

-Both profiles defined here require that verifiable presentations and verifiable credentials be _homogenous_.
-That means the same data model version and proof mechanism has to be used for both credentials and presentations.
-For example, a verifiable credential secured with an _enveloped proof_ using JOSE ([VC Data Model 2.0](https://www.w3.org/TR/vc-jose-cose/#with-jose)) MUST be enclosed in a verifiable presentation that is also secured with JWT/JOSE.
+Verifiable Credentials MUST be _homogenous_.
+This means the same data model version and proof mechanism must be used for both credentials and presentations.
+For example, a verifiable credential secured with an _enveloped proof_ using JOSE ([VC Data Model 2.0](https://www.w3.org/TR/vc-jose-cose/#with-jose)) is enclosed in a verifiable presentation that is also secured with JWT/JOSE.

-Heterogeneous sets of credentials must be enclosed in multiple presentations in such a way, that each presentation only contains credentials of the same data model and proof mechanism.
+Heterogeneous sets of credentials MUST be enclosed in multiple presentations in such that each presentation only contains credentials of the same data model and proof mechanism.

 ## Profile Authoring Recommendations